Sharda University Admissions 2025

 (C) A fall in the bank rate can decrease the money supply (true)

-(D) Selling of a bond by RBI leads to reduction in quantity of reserves (true)
+(D) Selling of a bond by the RBI leads to a reduction in the quantity of reserves (true)

-(E) The RBI can influence money supply by changing the rate at which it gives loan to commercial banks (true)
+(E) The RBI can influence money supply by changing the rate at which it gives loans to commercial banks (true)

 Therefore, (A), (C), and (D) are correct.